-- New or expanded highway projects that have a significant number of or significant increase in diesel vehicles.
-The HSR project is not a new highway project, nor would it expand an existing highway beyond its current capacity.
-The HSR vehicles would be electrically powered.
-While the HSR project would affect traffic conditions on roadways near the stations, it should not measurably affect truck volumes on the affected roadways.
-Most vehicle trips entering and leaving the station locations would be passenger vehicles, which are typically not diesel-powered, with the exception of delivery truck trips to support station activities.
-Furthermore, the HSR project would improve regional traffic conditions by reducing traffic congestion, increasing vehicle speeds, and reducing regional VMT within the project vicinity. - Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles or those that will degrade to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project.
+- Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles or those that will degrade to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project.
 Generally, the HSR project would not change the existing traffic mix at signalized intersections.
 Although the maintenance facilities may use diesel vehicles, no signalized intersections were identified with LOS D, E, or F for these locations (Authority 2017).
 In some cases, the LOS of intersections near the HSR stations would change from LOS E under the No Project Alternative to LOS F under the B-P Build Alternatives.
 However, the traffic volume increases at the affected intersections would be primarily from passenger cars and transit buses used for transporting people to or from the stations.
 Passenger cars would be gasoline-powered.
 Golden Empire Transit currently operates compressed natural gas buses in Bakersfield (Golden Empire Transit 2010) and would likely continue to operate these buses in the future.
 Buses in Palmdale are operated by the Antelope Valley Transit Authority.
 The Antelope Valley Transit Authority currently operates a fleet primarily operated by diesel fuel, with some hybrids and electric buses.
 The Antelope Valley Transit Authority intends to replace all local transit buses with an all-electric fleet by 2018, while all commuter buses would be replaced with an all-electric fleet by 2020.
 Therefore, the B-P Build Alternatives would not measurably increase the number of diesel vehicles at these affected intersections. - New or expanded bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location.
 The HSR project would not have new or expanded bus or rail terminals or transfer points that significantly increase the number of diesel vehicles congregating at a single location.
 Although the project would include passenger rail terminals, there would not be a significant number of diesel vehicles congregating at a single location.
+Although the project would include passenger rail terminals, there would not be a significant number of diesel vehicles congregating at a single location.
 The trains used for the project would be electric-multiple-unit trains, powered by electricity rather than diesel fuel.
 Most vehicle trips entering and leaving the station would be passenger vehicles, which are not typically diesel-powered.
 Improved bus service is not part of the HSR project.
 If the local bus service were to be improved to better serve the HSR stations, it would be subject to the local transit authority's environmental review.
 The maintenance facilities may have diesel vehicles (e.g., in-yard diesel locomotives) to pull in or pull out the electric-multiple-unit trains.
-However, the number of diesel locomotives and other diesel vehicles used at the maintenance facilities would be limited.

-Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM2.5- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.
-The areas where the transit stations and maintenance facilities are located are not identified as sites of violation or of possible violation in the USEPA-approved 2003 SIP, the USEPA-approved PM10 Maintenance Plan and Request for Redesignation, or the adopted 2012 PM2.5 Plan for San Joaquin Valley (SJVAPCD 2007b, 2012).
+However, the number of diesel locomotives and other diesel vehicles used at the maintenance facilities would be limited. - Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM{2.5}- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.
+The areas where the transit stations and maintenance facilities are located are not identified as sites of violation or of possible violation in the USEPA-approved 2003 SIP, the USEPA-approved PM10 Maintenance Plan and Request for Redesignation, or the adopted 2012 PM{2.5} Plan for San Joaquin Valley (SJVAPCD 2007b, 2012).